GamesInTheBox-MC/Docs/content/basic/definition/_index.md

 ## Planner

 Planner is the biggest unit of the plugin.
 It's a unit to handle multiple Arenas, usually for scheduling which Arena would be run at a certain time.

+## Picker

-A part of a Planner that chooses which Arena will be run is called Picker, and it can be configured by operators to specify how to choose (pick) an Arena.
+Picker is a part of a Planner that chooses which Arena will be run. it can be configured by operators to specify how to choose (pick) an Arena.